open-telemetry/opentelemetry-go/sdk/metric/aggregator/exponential/README.md

 the array.

 The `indexStart` and `indexEnd` fields store the current minimum and maximum bucket number.
-The initial conditition is `indexBase == indexStart == indexEnd`, representing a single bucket.
+The initial condition is `indexBase == indexStart == indexEnd`, representing a single bucket.

 Following the first observation, new observations may fall into a